OCLA: Research Projects (current and completed)

 The extensive photographic database of relevant temples, churches, mosques, and other sacred sites is being is being published on the Manar al-Athar website.
 This detailed record will augment the print volume.

-The project is funded by the Leverhulme Trust (Principal Investigator: Neil McLynn)
+The project is funded by a Leverhulme Trust Research Project Grant (Principal Investigator: Neil McLynn)

 Local Cults and the End of Paganism in the Eastern Mediterranean